 We assist:

-Seeking asylum is recognized as a human right under international law and is protected in the United States for individuals who face persecution.
+Seeking asylum is recognized under international law and protected under U.S. law for individuals who fear persecution in their home country.

-To obtain asylum in the United States, a noncitizen must show that he or she has suffered persecution, or has a well-founded fear of persecution, on account of one of the five protected grounds recognized by U.S. law:
+To obtain asylum in the United States, a noncitizen must show that he or she has suffered persecution, or has a well-founded fear of persecution, "on account of"one of the five protected grounds recognized by U.S. law:

 Kennedy Law, LLC

 1 Research Court, Ste.
-450, Rockville, MD, USA
+450, Rockville, MD, USA.
+TK@KennedyVisas.com

 Copyright © 2025 Kennedy Law, LLC - All Rights Reserved.